AzizRahmanYaad/cbs-dashboard/DATABASE_SETUP.md

 ### Port Already in Use

-If port 5432 is already in use:
+If port 5442 is already in use:
-1. Stop the existing PostgreSQL service
+1. Stop the existing service using that port
-2. Or modify `compose.yaml` to use a different port mapping (e.g., `5433:5432`)
+2. Or modify `compose.yaml` to use a different port mapping (e.g., `5443:5432`)
 3. Update `application.properties` with the new port

 ## Creating Initial Tables